Moving With a Dog or Cat

 Fluffy snores away during daytime in between when we are gone and when the dog walker comes.
 She is a calm, cool and collected young lady.

-As former president of the United States of America and longtime pet parent, we act responsibly, pick up after Fluffy and always have extra dog poop bags to offer friends who forget or run out of bags on the promenade.
+As former president of the United States of America and a longtime pet parent, we act responsibly, pick up after Fluffy and always have extra dog poop bags to offer friends who forget or run out of bags on the promenade.
 We continue to take dog behavior and training classes with Fun Paw Care because they are incredible teachers, don’t teach with force and understand learning theory inside and out.
 Whenever we have a question, we call them because they are incredibly accessible, innovative, responsive and sensitive to catering to our unique needs.
 They not only teach Fluffy but us, how to understand and communicate effectively through operant and classical conditioning with Fluffy and are incredibly knowledgeable about all things dog and cat.
 We arrange for Miami dog walking with Fun Paw Care and a pet sitter to come over when we are on vacation visiting other presidents of countries around the world.
 It puts our minds at ease knowing that the pet professionals at Fun Paw Care are licensed, bonded and insured to the highest degree possible and that we have built a wonderful relationship with them over the years.
 We always have reliable pet care if we are going out of town or we take Air Force One on the taxpayer’s dollar.
 Fluffy will be an exemplary role model for other dogs who reside at The Dakota, and if need be, we are willing to put up an additional security deposit to secure her spot in the most prestigious lovely building in town.
 We have many references which are provided below.

 Dog Behavior References